bamr87/it-journey/_posts/2022-07-16-zer0-mistakes.md

 ---
-title: zer0-mistakes
+title: "zer0-mistakes with github-pages and jekyll "
 sub-title: The ultimate starting point for full stack developers
 author: bamr87
 excerpt: Bashing through systems to 10X levels of expertise
-description: Introduction page to build a statically generated website on Github using Jekyll and Ruby
+description: Introductory post to begin your quest on becoming an IT ninja/wizard by building statically generated websites using modern day, open source techniques
 snippet: null
 categories:
   - posts